keboola/connection-docs/extractors/communication/email-attachments/index.md

 | 2016-03-30 | 9 | 1 | 264 |
 | 2016-03-31 | 15 | 3 | 276 |

-With the email message content being completely arbitrary, all that matters is the attached files.
-The following conditions have to be met:
+With the email message content being completely arbitrary, all that matters are the attached files.
+The following conditions must be met:

-- Each e-mail must contain only one attachment.
+- Each email must contain only one attachment.
-- The attachment must by a CSV file.
+- The attachment must be a CSV file.
 - The attachment must always adhere to the format specified in **Import Settings**.

 Click **Run** and confirm.